f-droid/fdroid-website/_posts/2025-03-04-even-my-keyboard-is-built-reproducibly.md

 * [Changjie Input Method](https://f-droid.org/packages/com.linkomnia.android.Changjie/), [Dasher](https://f-droid.org/packages/dasher.android/), [Mozc for Android](https://f-droid.org/packages/org.mozc.android.inputmethod.japanese/), [Sophia Keyboard](https://f-droid.org/packages/com.htruong.inputmethod.latin/)

-Interesting list, looks like we offer a large variety of input apps that, hopefully, not only cover your typing needs but also allow you to do this on a build reproducible verified app.
+Interesting list, looks like we offer a large variety of input apps that, hopefully, not only cover your typing needs but also allow you to do this on a verified reproducibly built app.

 This work was supported by your donations, and from [NLnet](https://nlnet.nl/project/Reproducible-F-Droid/).
 To help support F-Droid, please check out the [donation page](https://f-droid.org/donate/) and contribute what you can.